otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 clients use to exchange messages, that is, if a message is received from the network the sender is believed to be authenticated by the network.

-TODO: The server needs to store prekey messages from multiple OTR versions.
-TODO: When a prekey message is requested, there must be a way to say ALL the versions you are interested in.
-TODO: When a prekey message is received from the server, check if it has the version you requested.

 ## Publishing Prekey Messages

 #### High-level overview